ShmakovVA/toolbox/README.md

-# sportamore_toolbox
+# Sportamore Toolbox
-Toolbox for tools
+A package for common utils shared by SCS and SWMS.